vsatyakiran/vsatyakiran/README.md

 My name is Satya Kiran , I am very passionated about machine learning , deep learning and LLMs.
 Currently I am a student at Gayatri Vidya Parishad College of Engineering(Visakhapatnam).
 With passion on ML I became AI&ML lead member at GDSC organization , I learned the working principles of LLMs, Transformers.

-Currently looking for job in Data Science field to apply my skills in the real world problems.
-Share my profile in case you like my work , it will help me to get job in my intrested domain Data Science.
+Currently looking for job in Data Science related field to apply my skills in the real world problems.
+[Connect](https://www.linkedin.com/in/vantakula-satya-kiran-165536251/) with me if you like my work.

 # Experience